broomburgo/facile-it.github.io/content/blog/eng/is-it-all-the-fault-of-php-opcache.md

 title: "Is it all the fault of PHP OPCache?"
 type: "post"
 languageCode: "en-EN"
-twitterImage: '/images/is-it-all-the-fault-of-php-opcache/share.png'
+twitterImage: '/images/is-it-all-the-fault-of-php-opcache/share.jpg'
 ---

 When I started my career as a developer I was very surprised reading the following sentence attributed to [Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html): _«There are only two hard things in Computer Science: **cache invalidation** and **naming things**»_.
 At the beginning, I was incredulous, because I didn't really understand the sense of these words.
 Not much later I started learning what it means.

 Without digging too much in the past, I'd like to talk about a recent cache issue we are experiencing on our production infrastructure.
 Particularly we saw a "strange behavior" after each deploy: immediately afterward a successful deployment procedure when we try to refresh pages changed with the new release we don't see the updated code but the previous code for a while.
 Actually, the scenario described above is very common with **PHP** web applications.
 We have seen this behavior in the past, but after we moved to our new production environment it makes this "phenomenon" known in a more evident way.
-So we started investigating on it.
+Therefore, we started investigating on it.

 Before going on it is essential to describe how our deployment procedure works.